This morning the intense Texas summer sun came through my bedroom window, and there was this resolve in me that … it would be a good day.

 Simply for the fact that today, I can.

-I shared in my last post (seemingly written eons ago) that at the start of summer, I suddenly lost all my hearing in my left ear.
+I shared in my last post (seemingly written eons ago) that at the start of summer, I suddenly lost hearing in my left ear.
 It was sudden sensorineural hearing loss.
-Having lived all my life with perfectly hearing ears, it was a bit terrifying.
-I not only became profoundly deaf in one ear but became dizzy and imbalanced.
+Having lived all my life with two perfectly hearing ears, it was a bit terrifying.
 The doctor, at the time, told me we would just have to “wait and see” how or if I would get better… and if so, to what extent.
 Um.
 How or if?
 Let’s just say, I was one sick, pathetic, scared girl for those first days until I could make sense of my emotions.

 I just want to say here, thank you so much to those who prayed for me.
 I know even some of you, my readers (who don’t know me but through my sorely intermittent posts), lifted up prayers.
 I’m so humbled!
 I feel incredibly blessed to have the support I do.
 Your prayers made a difference, and God heard you, because throughout this whole ordeal, I have felt a sense of protection and peace that I know I couldn’t conjure up on my own.

-Thankfully, the most miraculous thing happened, my hearing in my left ear improved quite a bit – some frequencies came up to the normal range!
+Thankfully, the most miraculous thing happened, my hearing in my left ear improved – some frequencies came up to the normal range!
+By no means, do I have normal hearing in that ear, but it has gotten better.
 So thankful!
 But all of this is leading to more tests and unknowns and talk of autoimmunity, Lyme, and other causes I don’t really want to think about.

 One of my most tragic tendencies is to let tomorrow’s fears completely sabotage today’s joy.
 Does this happen to you?
 You can be in a moment, a seriously beautiful place with precious people, and yet feel absolutely weighed down by tomorrow.

 Or you can become so bogged down by the what ifs, that you find it hard to cherish what you do have in the moment.